-- the date(s) the artist will implement the program, and
+- date(s) the artist will implement the program

-- the total artist fee and the amount of funding requested to support the program.
+- total artist fee and the amount of funding requested to support the program

 A non-refundable $100 fee is due with the submission of the grant application.
-A check, made out to United Arts Council must accompany the application or it will not be accepted.
 This fee does not affect the amount of grant funding received or the payment due to artists.
 Schools in their first year of operation and Wake County Public School System alternative schools are exempt from this fee.
-Year-round schools who pay this fee with a summer grant do not need to pay it a second time during the regular grant application process.